The answers to our most frequently asked questions:

 - What is the average wage the domestics are prepared to work for?

-Most domestics would like to earn between R3800 and R4000/month as a starting salary including transport (for 5 days a week sleep out work).
+Most domestics would like to earn between around R4000/month as a starting salary including transport (for 5 days a week sleep out work).
 The sleep in ladies start at R3500/month but get 3 meals/day and free water and electricity.
 They also only use public transport twice a week.
 If a lady would like to work for more than the above rate or is willing to consider a lower offer we will specifically state that in her profile.
 Weekend work is often paid at R30/hour.
 But you can always make an individual work offer to a specific domestic and see if he or she will accept it.

 - How updated is your website?

 We update our site two to three times a week.
 It sometimes happens that a domestic has found work for herself without letting us know or is on a long holiday.
 Therefore we always ask our clients to give us the names of their favourite two to three ladies in the right order of liking.

 - Will the domestic do everything I ask him/her to do?